 Skip to content

 Exterior painting costs in Melbourne vary significantly by cladding type.
-A weatherboard home requires far more preparation than a rendered or brick veneer property — and preparation is where most of the labour hours go.
+A weatherboard home requires far more preparation than a rendered or brick veneer property, and preparation is where most of the labour hours go.
+What that preparation involves is covered on our exterior painting service page.
 The table below shows 2026 exterior painting costs for a standard single-storey home in Melbourne.

 Home Type Exterior Cost Range Key Cost Drivers